hectorm/hblock/hblock.1.md

 DESCRIPTION
 ===========

-This POSIX-compliant shell script gets a list of domains that serve ads, tracking scripts and malware from multiple sources and creates a hosts file, among other formats, that prevents your system from connecting to them.
+hBlock is a POSIX-compliant shell script that gets a list of domains that serve ads, tracking scripts and malware from multiple sources and creates a hosts file, among other formats, that prevents your system from connecting to them.

 OPTIONS
 =======